Foalyy/kicad2bom/README.md

       -o OUTPUT, --output OUTPUT
                             CSV output file name.
 If missing, result is printed to stdout.
-      -H, --no-header       Do not output header
+      -n, --number          Print the number of components selected -H, --no-header       Do not output header
       -f FIELDS, --fields FIELDS
                             Comma-separated list of fields to output among